Emergent structures in open EFTs: Open Maxwell theory

 The previous identity can also be obtained as the result of invariance of the dynamical part of the action under deformed gauge transformations of the advanced field.
-Notice that the dependence on $\phi_{\rm a}$ in $S_{\rm dyn}$ is exclusively through the modified field-strength two-form $\mD \phi_{\rm a}$, thus, transformations that leave it invariant will be equivalent to identities between the EOM.
+Notice that the dependence on $\phi_{\rm a}$ in $S_{\rm dyn}$ is exclusively through the modified field-strength two-form $\mD \phi_{\rm a}$, thus, transformations that leave it invariant will be equivalent to identities between the EOMs (see app.~\ref{subsec:def_gauge} for an interpretation of this deformed gauge symmetry in the closed theory).
 In parallel with Maxwell theory, these transformations involve shifts by $\mD$-exact one-forms, i.e.~those satisfying $\omega_{\rm a} = \mD \Lambda$ for some scalar function $\Lambda(x)$ (because then $\delta \mD \phia = \mD^2 \Lambda=0$).
 The global subgroup for which the gauge field does not change, i.e.~the non-trivial $\Lambda$ satisfying $\mathcal{D}\Lambda=0$, is exactly the deformed time-dependent shift \eqref{eq:global_lambda} found in sec.~\ref{sec:superfluid} (up to a possible rescaling).
-Having found identities between the EOM, we briefly discuss what these imply for the noise part.
+Having found identities between the EOMs, we briefly discuss what these imply for the noise part.